UNLV’s Center for Energy Research: A Leader in Sustainable Energy

 The UNLV Solar Site is located at the Taylor Hall building on the north side of campus, at 869 E. Flamingo Road, just west of Maryland Parkway.
 On the campus map, Taylor Hall is building #53.
 The site is right next to the Rebel Recycling building.

-It is on the south side of Flamingo Road, between Swenson Street & Cambridge Street/Claymont Street.
+It is on the south side of Flamingo Road, between Swenson Street & Claymont Street (on the other side of Flamingo, Claymont changes to Cambridge Street).

 Address: 869 E. Flamingo Road, Las Vegas, NV 89119